Vidinja Kalyanam: Plot

 Arumugam learns about the circumstances leading to Janaki killing Raju and reminisces his own past.
 Arumugam works as a servant at a rich person's house.
 The rich guy and two of his friends, (Ravi is one of the two) send Arumugam away to run some errands, and rape his sister when he was away.
 Arumugam strikes back at them and ends up killing one of them before police arrest him and send him to prison.

 Back in the present, Balu overhears Divya's servants talking about Raju giving them money and going inside the house when Divya was alone.
 He interrogates them and begins to suspect Janaki and Divya are connected to Raju's killing.

 Arumugam tracks down Balaji, the third person who molested his sister and is about to kill him.
 But Balaji reveals he is innocent, and the third person was actually MP's son Raju, who joined the party after Arumugam left the scene.
 Balaji had tried to stop them from molesting Arumugam's sister, but the other three beat him up and proceed with their plan.
 Arumugam now learns all his sister's molesters are killed and prepares to surrender to the police.
-He tells Janaki he would take the blame for all the killings, since he would have killed Raju anyways.
+He tells Janaki he would take the blame for all the killings, since he would have killed Raju anyway.
 Janaki protests, but Arumugam convinces her that since he cannot escape death sentence for the other 2 killings, it does not matter if one more is added to his name.

 Balu and Divya get married the next day.
 Balu goes to the police station after his wedding, where Arumugam is waiting to surrender.
 But to Arumugam's surprise, he sees Janaki in handcuffs behind Balu.
 We learn that Balu established enough grounds to arrest her for killing Raju.
 It is implied that both Arumugam and Janaki will face charges.